 If you decide you’d like to play yourself and click on the list, you end up at the Nametests site, where you can log in with Facebook.
 It’s likely you just clicked on it to log in with your Facebook accounts, create your list, and post.

 Nametest offers all kinds of quizzes like Who Really Loves You?
 What’s Your Elf Name?
 What is Your Christmas Eve?
 What is Your Secret Weapon?
 Which Bible Verse Are You?

 By logging in and taking these tests, you’ve given this app an incredible amount of information about you.
 Let’s check it out.
-I want you to click the drop-down arrow on the top-right of your Facebook page and choose Settings.
+I want you to click the drop-down arrow on the top-right of your Facebook page and choose Settings and Privacy.

-All of the apps that you’ve allowed for your Facebook page will be displayed.
+All of the apps and websites you’ve granted permissions to will be displayed.
 Odds are, you’ll be surprised by the number of apps with permissions.
 You can either scroll down to look for apps or use the search function.